 Improve the gathering process:

 Better be safe than sorry.
-If it is possible to train your marketing team to follow best data practices for cleaning and gathering data.
+If it is possible to train your marketing team to follow best data practices for email list scrubbing and gathering data.
 It will be worth it and definitely reduce the load in post-processing.